 - The Ontario Health guidance to increase testing in the community has resulted in large volumes of patients seeking a test.
 All those coming to the Assessment Centre should be prepared to wait longer than expected at some times of the day.

-- Upon arrival to the Assessment Centre, individuals who have pre-registered will be asked to check-in at the nursing station; a physician will assess those who have symptoms will be assessed by a physician and may be tested for COVID-19 if the assessment indicates that it is required.
+- Upon arrival to the Assessment Centre, individuals who have pre-registered will be asked to check-in at the nursing station; a physician will assess those who have symptoms will be assessed by a physician prior to being tested.

 - The test is similar to that of other respiratory illnesses and involves taking a sample from the back of the nasal cavity with a swab.
 York Region Public Health will follow up with those who test positive for COVID-19.

 - The COVID-19 Assessment Centre will not provide a doctor’s note.
 Those individuals requiring a doctor’s notes are requested to contact their family doctor.

 Patients should come prepared to the Assessment Centre